Melanie Weisner: Television

 Weisner was featured on "Idol Week" of NBC's Poker After Dark in 2011.
 The episode was a $50,000 buy-in, winner-take-all tournament and featured Tom Dwan, Doyle Brunson, Annette Obrestad, Eric Baldwin, and Andrew Lichtenberger.
 She took third place, losing to the eventual winner, Dwan.

-Weisner is featured on Late Night Poker's 2011 season, taking 3rd place in the $10,000 shoot-out tournament.
+Weisner is featured on Late Night Poker's 2011 season, taking third place in the $10,000 shoot-out tournament.

 Weisner is featured on Season V in the playoffs for the Party Poker Premier League, a $10,000 shoot-out tournament where the winner receives a $100,000 entry to the Premier League format tournament.
-She took 2nd in the tournament, losing to Ben Willinofsky heads-up.
+She finished second in the tournament, losing to Ben Wilinofsky heads-up.

 Weisner is featured on "Femme Fatale" of Poker After Dark in 2018.
 The episode was a $100/$200 cash game with a $20,000 minimum buy-in and featured Kathy Liebert, Kristen Bicknell, Xuan Liu, JJ Liu, Kitty Kuo, and Sofia Lovgren.
 She won over $100,000 in the game.